KorbiNeosens/nlp_installation_manual/docs/receiver/receiver_enclosure.md

     - Connect the ground wire (PIN 3) to the vehicle ground (K31).
     - _[Optional]_ CAN Bus connection:
         - Connect the CAN-H and CAN-L wires to the corresponding CAN bus connection
-        - The NLP receiver includes a 120 Ohm termination resistor, which can be disabled.
+        - The receiver includes a 120 Ohm termination resistor, which can be disabled.
         - If the desired CAN-Bus is not terminated, a 120 Ohm termination resistor is required
     - _[Optional]_ RS232 connection:
         - Connect the RS232 Tx and RS232 Rx wires to the corresponding RS232 interface connection